 “Roy 365 days, seven days a week.
 Roy has no weaknesses in his game,” – Kobe Bryant when asked in 2010 who is the toughest opponent to guard.

-Before Damian Lillard there was Brandon Roy on the Portland Trailblazers.
-The 2007 rookie of the year and 3 x All-Star was a two time All-NBA Second Teammer and the next in line to challenge Kobe for the title of best shooting guard in the league.
-But knee injuries prevented that from happening and eventually caused him to retire in 2011 at the age of 27.
+Before Damian Lillard, there was Brandon Roy on the Portland Trailblazers.
+The 2007 Rookie Of The Year and three-time All-Star was a two-time All-NBA Second Team selection and the next in line to challenge Kobe for the title of “best shooting guard in the league.”
+But knee injuries prevented that from happening and eventually caused him to retire in 2011 at the young age of 27.

-He attempted a comeback in 2012, but after just five games he needed to have a season-ending knee surgery, which forced him into a 2nd and final retirement.
+He attempted a comeback in 2012, but after just five games he needed to have season-ending knee surgery, which forced him into a second and final retirement.

 “I think this is by far the best offensive game I’ve had,” Roy said.
 “I can’t say the basket was big, but my confidence was huge tonight.
 I just felt like every shot I took was going to go in.”